-The Charity continues to assist other local charitable organisations by providing them with temporary meeting rooms without charge although due to the COVID pandemic, this requirement largely ceased.
-The estimated value of this service during the year was £1,800.
+The Charity continues to assist other local charitable organisations by providing them with temporary meeting rooms without charge.
+The estimated value of this service during the year was £1,895.

 Promotion of education

 Just under half of the Charity's expenditure is allocated towards educational awards for schools, colleges and individual students.